Easy crochet table runner pattern (free)

 Other crochet projects that can be substituted as table runners

-Crochet scarfs makes beautiful crochet table runners.
-Beautiful rectangular crochet scarf would make a great substitutes and can be used in the place of table runner.
+Crochet Scarfs and bed runners make beautiful crochet table runners.
+A beautiful rectangular crochet scarf would make a great substitute and can be used in place of the table runner.

 Not ready to start your crochet table runner yet?